armin-reichert/pacman/README.md

 ## State machines in action

-Sounds all well and nice, but how does that look in the real code?
-To give a first example how the state machine implementations look like, let's consider the **intro screen** ([IntroView](PacManGame/src/main/java/de/amr/games/pacman/view/intro/IntroView.java)) which shows different animations that have to be coordinated using timers and conditions.
-As this state machine only uses timers and no other events, we can use *Void* as the event type.
-The states are identified using an enumeration type.
+Sounds well and nice, but how does that look in the real code?

+To give a first example, consider the **intro screen** ([IntroView](PacManGame/src/main/java/de/amr/games/pacman/view/intro/IntroView.java)) which shows different animations coordinated using timers and conditions.
+As this state machine only uses timers and no other events, *Void* is specified as event type.
+The states are identified by an enumeration type.

 ```java
 beginStateMachine(IntroState.class, Void.class)